 The gerontology program is delivered using print-based materials via distance education.
 The program includes both a theory and clinical component.
 The theory component includes three core modules and five gerontology modules.
-Multiple-choice exams are given upon completion of most learning modules.
+Multiplechoice exams are given upon completion of most learning modules.
 The clinical component will vary depending on the student's clinical experience in a gerontology focused setting.
 There are two options for the clinical component.

-- 1) Students with less than one year of clinical experience in a gerontology focused setting will be required to do a four-week preceptored clinical experience in a long-term care facility/agency.
+- Students with less than one year of clinical experience in a gerontology focused setting will be required to do a four-week preceptored clinical experience in a long-term care facility/agency.
 Clinical placements will be accommodated within the student's geographic region where possible.
 The student will also be required to do a written assignment.
 Students are required to successfully complete all learning modules before the clinical component commences. - 2) Students with greater than one year of clinical experience in a gerontology focused setting will be required to complete two written assignments and not required to complete further clinical experience.

 The program is offered annually pending sufficient registration.
 The program can be completed at the student's own pace with a maximum time limit for completion of 12 months.
+Students must complete the Post Basic Gerontology Program within one year of admission.